Lady Panthers get defensive with visiting Payson

 The win improved the Panthers record to 2-1.

-Head coach Chris Brinagh said a few players missed the game to due to injuries and sickness, but “everyone chipped in and decided to play together.”
+Head coach Chris Brinagh said a few players missed the game due to injuries and sickness, but “everyone chipped in and decided to play together.”

 After giving up 17 points in the first quarter, Pine View held the Lions to just 22 points the rest of the game, using a combination of full-court presses, tight man-to-man and an aggressive zone.